 The court may alter a physical placement order 2 or more years after a final order.
 The party seeking modification must show that the modification you are seeking is in the best interest of the child and there has been a substantial change of circumstances since the entry of the last order affecting physical placement.

-If you have questions regarding physical placement of your child or modifying the physical placement of your child contact one to the experienced family law attorneys at Lawton & Cates.
+If you have questions regarding the physical placement of your child or modifying the physical placement of your child, contact one of our experienced child custody modification lawyers in Wisconsin at (608) 420-4033.